-Day 1 Casablanca 11/4
+Day 1 Rabat

-Hassan II Mosque; Dinner
+Kasbah des Oudayas; Hassan Mosque; Dinner

 Salaam Aleikum!
 Welcome to Morocco.

-Day 2 Chefchaouen 11/5
+Day 2 Chefchaouen

-Dar Echchaouen (2N)
+Hotel Dar Echchaouen (2 nights)

-Day 3 Chefchaouen 11/6
+Day 3 Chefchaouen

 Our day begins with a walking tour of this lovely town.
 Set against a gorgeous wide valley and surrounded by the stunning Rif Mountains, Chefchaouen will pleasantly take you by surprise.
 Its medina has been lovingly cared for and boasts unique blue and whitewashed houses, sloping red-tiled roofs, and artisan doorways.
 Much of Chefchaouen was created by Andalusian refugees escaping the Reconquista of Iberia and reminders of Spain are everywhere when exploring its cobblestone streets.
 It’s an evocative atmosphere and a wonderful place to slow down and enjoy the bohemian ambiance.
 A free afternoon is yours to do just that.

-Day 4 Fes 11/7
+Day 4 Fes

-Riad Al Makan (2N) Note: This if our first Riad stay.
-A Riad is a traditional Moroccan house or palace with an interior garden or courtyard.
+Riad Salam (2 nights) Note: This if our first Riad stay.
+A Riad is a traditional Moroccan house or palace with an interior courtyard.

-Day 5 Fes 11/8
+Day 5 Fes

-Our first activity today is a walking tour of Fez, the spiritual and cultural heart of Morocco.
-It is vibrant, noisy, fascinating, and energetic.
-Made up of three distinct ‘cities’, or quarters, today we head into the old city, known locally as Fes el Bali.
+Our activity today is a walking tour of Fez, the spiritual and cultural heart of Morocco.
+It is vibrant, noisy, energetic, and fascinating.
+Although made up of three distinct ‘cities’, or quarters, today we head into the old city, known locally as Fes el Bali.
 Medieval Fes was a storied center of education and culture: both Islamic and Jewish.
 Its religious institutions and libraries were legendary and its mosques of great renown.
 Many Muslims and Jews expelled from Spain by Ferdinand and Isabella in 1492 were drawn here.
-As we walk through the streets and alleyways, passing historic khans, madrassas (religious schools), and dye-pits, it is not hard to imagine ourselves back in the Middle Ages.
-Our visit includes Medrasa Bouanania and the splendid Funduk Nejjarine, a beautifully restored 18th century inn.
+As we walk through the streets and alleyways, passing historic khans, medrassas (religious schools), and dye-pits, it is not hard to imagine ourselves back in the Middle Ages.
+Our visit includes Medrasa Bouanania, the dye pits, and the splendid Funduk Nejjarine, a beautifully restored 18th century inn.

-Day 6 Merzouga 11/9
+Day 6 Merzouga

-Riad Madu (1N)
+Riad Madu (1 night)

-Day 7 Merzouga – Luxury Camp 11/10
+Day 7 Merzouga

 Gnawa village visit; Camel Trek